Vavarine/iot-sun-rise/README.md

 ## Description

 This project uses a ESP8266 to control a bed side lamp.
 The RGB lamp originally uses a infrared remote control, which is replaced by the ESP8266.

+**If you'd like to create a similar project, I've also [created a starter](https://github.com/Vavarine/esp8266-preact) template with the core features and functionalities.**

 ### Features